radixdlt/babylon-node/docs/branching-strategy.md

 >
 > But if this process is properly followed, such merge conflicts will be rare.

-## Which base branch should I use for X?
+## Which base branch should I use for my change?

 ### Code changes

-Features branches usually branch from `develop`, unless they need to target the current/previous protocol version, in which case, they will need to target the appropriate `release/*` branch.
+For most code changes, choose `develop`.
+Code against the `develop` branch will be released at the next protocol update.

+For code changes which need to go out as a fully-interoperable update to the node at the current protocol version, use the current `release/XXX` branch.
+Such changes will be reviewed more carefully to mitigate the risk of regression.
+Once the change is merged, it is the merger's responsibility to ensure `release/XXX` is merged into the develop branch.

-### Stand-alone doc changes
+### Stand-alone README changes

 Public facing docs change unrelated to another ticket should use a base branch of `main` - as this is the branch which is first visible when someone looks at the repository.
+Once the change is merged, it is the merger's responsibility to ensure `main` is merged into both `release/XXX` and `develop` branches to avoid merge conflicts or confusion.

 ### Workflow / CI changes

-Workflow changes should branch from the _most upstream_ (earliest) supported branch.
-Typically this is a `release/*` branch.

-Once the post-merge process is followed, this change will find itself on all later/downstream base branches too.

-This ensures that these changes are on all supported branches, so builds can be built on `develop` or on all supported branches.
+For github workflow changes, start by branching off of and merging to the current `main` branch.

+Once the change is merged, it is the merger's responsibility to ensure `main` is merged into both `release/XXX` and `develop`, so that the changes also apply for current development, and for any hotfixes which need to be built and release.

 ## Merge or Rebase/Cherry-pick?